AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/OrdinalScaledTypeType/AttributeTypeDefiningAttribute.md

 OrdinalScaledTypeType.AttributeTypeDefiningAttribute Property
 =============================================================
-AutomationML 2.1 APIGets the attribute, which specifies the attribute data type for the value elements of this instance.
+Gets the attribute, which specifies the attribute data type for the value elements of this instance.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)